jsdelivrbot/study_display/README.md

 ## Usage

+There are two classes included here, Advanced Writing for the Technical Professions (AWD) and First-year Writing (FYW).

+* The AWD schema is schema_3302.rng and the student XML files are included in the awd_xml folder.
+* The FYW schema is schema_1111.rng and the student XML files are included in the fyw_xml folder.
+* Each of the two courses includes three XML files for each student.
+The naming conventions for the XML files are p[#1-3]_[unique student ID].

-To explore the data individually, visit the display site at [markup.kevingeraldsmith.com](http://markup.kevingeraldsmith.com).
+To explore the transformed XML data, visit the display site at [markup.kevingeraldsmith.com](http://markup.kevingeraldsmith.com).

 ## Contributing